Ruben54213/Test/README.md

    cd SQUIRK
    ```
 2. **Run the installer:**
-   Execute the setup script to install all dependencies and configure the SQK interpreter.
+   Execute the setup script to install all dependencies and configure the SQUIRKLANG interpreter.

    ```
    setup.bat